NYU Wagner and Social Work

-The Executive MPA/MSW Program incorporates the 36 credits required for the Executive MPA and the 65 credits required for the MSW.
-Two EMPA courses (as electives) will be credited toward the requirements for the MSW.
-Eight (8) credits from the MSW Program will count toward the 36 required credits for the Executive MPA, hence students will complete 28 Wagner EMPA course credits and 59 Silver MSW credits.
+The Executive MPA/MSW Program incorporates the 30 credits required for the Executive MPA and the 65 credits required for the MSW.
+Hence, students will complete 24 Wagner EMPA course credits and 59 Silver MSW credits.

 Full-time MSW students typically begin their NYU Wagner courses during the fall of their first year by taking one EMPA core course (Strategic Leadership).
 During the spring, students take one EMPA elective.
 Over the summer, students take one required EMPA course (Financial Management).
 In their second year, students will take one EMPA elective course and the required EMPA end event in the spring (Leadership Confronted), and two electives in the summer to complete the dual degree in two years.

 An important aspect of the dual-degree academic experience is the extensive, tailored, and coordinated advisement support from both schools.
 Students will work with advisors from both schools to carefully choose coursework that takes into consideration their unique academic and professional goals.
 The many sources of advisement that each school has to offer includes faculty advisors, offices of career services, program administrators, and peer advisors.